Prison education: North America

-In the United States, prisoners were given religious instruction by chaplains in the early 19th century, and secular prison education programs were first developed in order to help inmates to read Bibles and other religious texts.
-The first major education program aimed at rehabilitating prisoners was launched in 1876.
-Zebulon Brockway, the superintendent of Elmira Reformatory in New York, was the initial person to implement such a program.
+In the United States, prisoners were given religious instruction by chaplains in the early 19th century, and secular prison education programmes were first developed in order to help inmates to read Bibles and other religious texts.
+The first major education programme aimed at rehabilitating prisoners was launched in 1876.
+Zebulon Brockway, the superintendent of Elmira Reformatory in New York, was the initial person to implement such a programme.
 He believed prison education would "discipline the mind and fit it to receive ... the thoughts and principles that constitute their possessors good citizens".
-By 1900, the states of Massachusetts, Ohio, Pennsylvania, Indiana, Illinois and Minnesota had adopted the "Elmira system" of education, and by the 1930s, educational programs could be found in most prisons.
-Tertiary education programs did not appear until much later.
-In 1960, only nine states were offering college-level education to inmates; by 1983, such programs were available in most states.
+By 1900, the states of Massachusetts, Ohio, Pennsylvania, Indiana, Illinois and Minnesota had adopted the "Elmira system" of education, and by the 1930s, educational programmes could be found in most prisons.
+Tertiary education programmes did not appear until much later.
+In 1960, only nine states were offering college-level education to inmates; by 1983, such programmes were available in most states.

-Support and availability of educational programs has fluctuated in the US as policy has switched between focusing on rehabilitation and crime control.
-Between 1972 and 1995, inmates in the US were able to apply for Pell Grants, a subsidy program run by the US federal government that provides funding for students.
+Support and availability of educational programmes has fluctuated in the US as policy has switched between focusing on rehabilitation and crime control.
+Between 1972 and 1995, inmates in the US were able to apply for Pell Grants, a subsidy programme run by the US federal government that provides funding for students.
 However, in 1994 Congress passed the Violent Crime Control and Law Enforcement Act, which denied Pell Grants to anyone who is incarcerated.
 As a result, by 2005 only about a dozen prisons were offering post-secondary education, compared to 350 in the early 1990s; the number in New York dropped from 70 to 4.
-In 2015, President Barack Obama created a pilot program that allowed a limited number of inmates to receive Pell grants.
-More than 200 colleges in 47 states subsequently expressed interest in running educational programs for prisoners.
+In 2015, President Barack Obama created a pilot programme that allowed a limited number of inmates to receive Pell grants.
+More than 200 colleges in 47 states subsequently expressed interest in running educational programmes for prisoners.
 The Pell ban was repealed in December 2020, reinstating eligibility for federal financial aid to thousands of incarcerated people in the US.

 The development of prison education within Canada has paralleled that of the US.
-Royal Commissions in 1914 and 1936 both recommended that work programs be replaced, at least to some extent, by rehabilitative programs including education.
-However, education programs did not become commonplace until the mid 1940s.
+Royal Commissions in 1914 and 1936 both recommended that work programmes be replaced, at least to some extent, by rehabilitative programmes including education.
+However, education programmes did not become commonplace until the mid 1940s.